f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Exporting F5OS Backup via CLI
 ------------------------------

-To transfer a file using the CLI use the **file list** command to see the contents of the **configs** directory.
+To transfer a file using the CLI, use the **file list** command to see the contents of the **configs** directory.
 Note the previously saved file is listed.

 .. code-block:: bash